Sea of Thieves: Release

 Sea of Thieves was announced during Microsoft's press conference at E3 2015, with Duncan describing the game as the "most ambitious project" from Rare.
 Initially set to be released in 2017, the game was delayed to early 2018 to allow additional development time.
 Microsoft marketed the game extensively.
 Players who pre-ordered the game received the Black Dog Pack, which included exclusive cosmetic content and access to a closed beta.
 Players could also purchase a separate Sea of Thieves-themed Xbox wireless controller, and anyone who purchased the Xbox One X console from 18 to 24 March would receive a free digital copy of the game.
 Microsoft's Australian branch partnered with music band Captain Hellfire & The Wretched Brethren for a two-day event in which the pirate band sang different sea shanties requested by players.
 The program was broadcast via Facebook, Mixer, and Twitch from 24 to 25 March 2018.
 Microsoft also launched "The Quest", an alternate reality game where players needed to solve different riddles.
 The winners would receive one of four golden bananas (each valued at £20,000) as rewards.
 Rare also hosted a competition which tasked fans to create achievements for the game.
 Several stress tests and betas were released ahead of the game's official launch on 17 March.
 At launch, many players reported that they could not log into the game.
 Duncan said that Rare underestimated the server capacity as the number of people logging in to play the game during the launch period was unexpectedly high.
 Various fixes have been released to improve the game's online infrastructure.
-Sea of Thieves was released on Steam on June 3, 2020.
-The game reached the "global top sellers" list in the same week.
+Sea of Thieves was released on Steam on June 3, 2020, and reached the "global top sellers" list in the same week.
+The game was released for the PlayStation 5 on April 30, 2024, as part of Microsoft's strategy to bring some of its games to rival platforms.
+It went on to become the platform's most downloaded game in North America in May 2024.

 In addition to being a retail release, Sea of Thieves is an Xbox Play Anywhere title and the game was made available for Xbox Game Pass subscribers at launch.
 However, crossplay between PC and Xbox One players was made optional in February 2019 to ensure that all players feel that "they have a level playing field".
 On PC, the game was initially only available through Xbox Game Pass and Microsoft Store before Microsoft announced a release for Steam in April 2020.
 Players began to set rules, develop their own sets of challenges, and host their own events.
 To further encourage these players, Rare announced plans to incorporate private servers into the game.